nuntax/ScPull/README.md

 # ScPull
 Pulls smart contract code from etherscan and creates a new foundry project for it.

+## Installation

+You can install ScPull via cargo.
+`cargo install scpull`

 ## Usage

 ScPull can be used in the following way: